tpcstld/ctf-writeups/selfhash.md

 selfhash.ctfcompetition.com:1337
 ```

-As is the norm in this CTF competition, let's try connecting to it via TCP.
+As is the norm in this competition, let's try connecting to it via TCP.

 ```
 $ nc selfhash.ctfcompetition.com 1337